Introduction

 }

-Now we create a function that will copy any additional files we want to the same location as where the installers are being placed.
-In this case, we copy the PowerShell script that will be used to deploy the applications.
+we want to the same location as where the installers are being placed.
+In this

-# Copy additional files to the directory containing all installation files
+the directory containing all installation files

 function CopyAdditionalFiles()